tstillwell/curr-value/README.md

 ### Lookups Explained

-Currency lookups are performed via `cryptonator-lookup.js` by making calls to the Cryptonator API.
+Currency lookups are performed using `cryptonator-lookup.js`

+by making calls to the Cryptonator API.

 First, the list of currencies